eduarmreyes/gatsby-devdat-2018/src/pages/services/design.md

 ## Branding

-In the spirit to better our odds to be rememberable our company needs a branding strategy so that we can
+In the spirit to better our odds to be rememberable companies need a branding strategy so that the impact in the user groups are greatly received.